tlaukkanen/tangara-fw/BUILDING.md

 # Running tests

+(Note: tests are currently broken, and have been for a while.
+Sorry!
+IOU a working test suite by the time we ship devices :))

 Tests are implemented as a separate application build, located in the `test` directory.
 We use Catch2 as our test framework.